Bibek199/VoxelNext_Projektarbeit/README.md

 Note: Since we not work with Agroverse dataset we can comment out line 15 and line 27 in OpenPCDet/pcdet/datasets/init. py to avoid the Error: No module named ‘av2’

-## STEP 7: Training, Evaluation, Testing and Visualization
+## STEP 7: Training, Evaluation and Visualization

 We worked with single GPU Training and Testing, the commands for execution for the same is given below.